 A visit to Savannah, Georgia video highlights

-Drive from the low country region to Savannah
+Visit Savannah in 48 hours – Drive from the low country region

 It was only 7am and I was driving up from St. Mary’s (close to the Georgia/Florida border) which is about a two hour drive on Highway 95.
 It seemed like I was the slowest driver on the highway that morning with everyone zipping quickly past my relatively slow 75 mph, or maybe that’s just how people drive in this area?
 Passing so many rivers and flat countryside, it was surprising how fast the drive is to Savannah.
 After finding my accommodation at the Hotel Brice next to the Savannah riverfront, I was ready to start exploring the city.
 Arriving mid day made for perfect timing for my first lunch destination at Mrs Wilkes Dining Room , a well loved establishment known for serving a traditional Southern food.
 Located in the basement of a stately brick home on James street, Mrs Wilkes buffet serves up a bountiful family style service with every type of Southern inspired dish that every Grandma would be proud of serving visitors.
 After being divided up into groups of 10 people, we were lead to the back room with table service for our group all set along with over 15 types of typical Southern side dishes with crispy fried chicken, meat loaf and beef stew for entrees.
 If you plan on visiting to this buffet, come hungry since there is a lot of food presented on each table.